 - 1. Make sure that there is a charged battery in the transmitter. - 2.
-Make sure the red mushroom E-STOP button is pressed in. - 3.
+Pull out the red mushroom E-STOP button. - 3.
 Insert the key into the key switch opening and turn to the ON position.
-The green LED light flashes to indicate power up. - 4.
-Pull out the red mushroom E-STOP button to provide power to the mainline contactor.
+The green LED light flashes to indicate power-up. - 4.
+Press the START/HORN button to provide power to the mainline contactor.
 The transmitter is now ready for use.